-Dr. Theodore Miller is a Board-Certified Radiologist specializing in musculoskeletal imaging and interventional procedures.
-He completed his fellowship in musculoskeletal imaging at HSS 1993, and went on to serve in the Departments of Radiology at Columbia-Presbyterian Hospital and North Shore-LIJ Medical Center before returning to HSS in 2006.
+Dr. Theodore Miller is a board certified radiologist specializing in musculoskeletal imaging and interventional procedures.
+He completed his fellowship in musculoskeletal imaging at HSS in 1993, and went on to serve in the Departments of Radiology at Columbia-Presbyterian Hospital and North Shore-LIJ Medical Center before returning to HSS in 2006.

 Dr. Miller has served as an examiner for the American Board of Radiology and as a panelist for the in-service examination of the American College of Radiology, and is a former RSNA editorial fellow.
 He has also been awarded the Presidents Medal of the International Skeletal Society in 2006 and fellowship in the American College of Radiology in 2007.

 Chief, Division of Ultrasound, Hospital for Special Surgery

 Professor of Radiology, Weill Cornell Medical College

 Castle Connolly Top Doctors in New York Metro Area, 2008-2018

 Radiology Editor's Recognition Award for Reviewing with Special Distinction